Ismail I

-Ismail I (اسماعیل; 17 July 1487 – 23 May 1524) was the founder and first shah of Safavid Iran, ruling from 1501 until his death in 1524.
+Ismail I (اسماعیل یکم; 17 July 1487 – 23 May 1524) was the founder and first shah of Safavid Iran, ruling from 1501 until his death in 1524.
 His reign is one of the most vital in the history of Iran, and the Safavid era is often considered the beginning of modern Iranian history.
 Under Ismail, Iran was unified under native rule for the first time since the Islamic conquest of the country eight-and-a-half centuries earlier.

 Ismail inherited leadership of the Safavid Sufi order from his brother as a child.
 His predecessors had transformed the religious order into a military movement supported by the Qizilbash (mainly Turkoman Shiite groups).
-The Safavids took control of Azerbaijan, and in 1501, Ismail was crowned as shah (king).
+The Safavids took control of northwestern Iran, with Tabriz as the capital.
+In 1501, Ismail was crowned as shah (king).
 In the following years, Ismail conquered the rest of Iran and other neighbouring territories.
 His expansion into Eastern Anatolia brought him into conflict with the Ottoman Empire.
 In 1514, the Ottomans decisively defeated the Safavids at the Battle of Chaldiran, which brought an end to Ismail's conquests.
 Ismail fell into depression and heavy drinking after this defeat and died in 1524.
 He was succeeded by his eldest son Tahmasp I.

 One of Ismail's first actions was the proclamation of the Twelver denomination of Shia Islam as the official religion of the Safavid state, marking one of the most important turning points in the history of Islam, which had major consequences for the ensuing history of Iran.
 He caused sectarian tensions in the Middle East when he destroyed the tombs of the Abbasid caliphs, the Sunni Imam Abu Hanifa, and the Sufi Muslim ascetic Abdul Qadir Gilani in 1508.

 The dynasty founded by Ismail I would rule for over two centuries, being one of the greatest Iranian empires and at its height being amongst the most powerful empires of its time, ruling all of present-day Iran, the Republic of Azerbaijan, Armenia, most of Georgia, the North Caucasus, and Iraq, as well as parts of modern-day Turkey, Syria, Pakistan, Afghanistan, Uzbekistan, and Turkmenistan.
 It also reasserted Iranian identity in large parts of Greater Iran.
 The legacy of the Safavid Empire was also the revival of Iran as an economic stronghold between the East and the West, the establishment of a bureaucratic state, its architectural innovations, and patronage for fine arts.

-Ismail I was also a prolific poet who under the pen name Khaṭāʾī (خطائي) contributed greatly to the literary development of the Azerbaijani language.
+Ismail I was also a prolific poet who under the pen name Khaṭāʾī (خطائي) contributed to the literary development of a southern Turkic dialect, which is often called Ajami Turkic and seen as a precursor to the Azerbaijani language.
 He also contributed to Persian literature, though few of his Persian writings survive.